ClickUp Training 101: How to Set Up ClickUp & Build Strong SOPs

 Create your “horizontal” ClickUp Hierarchy (Views, Custom Fields, Tasks)

-If you’d like to develop your ClickUp hierarchy little by little, I’d recommend starting with one Space and one List.
+If you’d like to develop your ClickUp hierarchy little-by-little, I’d recommend starting with one Space and one List.
 Nothing more!

 ClickUp Views allow you to visualize tasks in different ways.

 Then, focus all your energy on making the most out of what I like to call the “horizontal hierarchy” in ClickUp.
+This includes: Views, Custom Fields, and (of course) Tasks.

 ClickUp Custom Field types continue to expand.

-One View that’s rather unusual (but useful!) is the Form View.
+One View that’s rather unusual (but useful!) is Form View.
 It’ll allow you to create Tasks instantly from a form submission and may be worth checking out.

 Define your “vertical” ClickUp Hierarchy (Spaces, Folders, Lists)

 When you’ve reached the limits of what your horizontal hierarchy can do, then add the vertical hierarchy into the mix.
-This includes Spaces, Folders, and Lists.
+This includes: Spaces, Folders, and Lists.

 Need a shortcut to perfect your setup, fast?